vaostic/stats2021_exer_PearsonCorr/README.md

 # Pearson Correlation Exercise

+A video demonstration for this assignment is available at: https://youtu.be/BDgTzm8L5hw

 ## Summary of steps to complete

 - [ ] Fork this repository so you have your own copy to work on.